fc2gmxnet/Marketing-Sales/README.md

 # Marketing-Sales
-Machine learning for Marketing and Sales using Python Work in progress! :-)
+Machine learning for Marketing and Sales using Python.
+Work in progress! :-)

 ## Connect with me
 - [LinkedIn](https://www.linkedin.com/in/fermin-coloma/)